-This first (May 2020) edition of the Handbook was funded by the Ministry of Housing, Communities & Local Government.
+The first (May 2020) and this second (April 2024) editions of this Handbook were funded by the Department for Levelling Up, Housing and Communities (and its predecessor, the Ministry of Housing, Communities and Local Government).

 The NAPE Management Committee would like to thank all those who have contributed to this handbook and the RTPI for its continued support of NAPE.